Cat Chasing Dust Motes

+Watching a cat chasing dust motes never fails to amuse me.
 It is funny to watch Ivy take such enormous delight in the simplest of things.
-This morning her preoccupation is dust motes.
+And this morning, her preoccupation is with dust motes floating in the air.

-She is bug-eyed watching them float through the air like snow flakes drifting down around her.
+She is practically bug-eyed watching them float through the air and drifting down around her.

 It doesn’t take a lot to entertain Ivy.
-Dust motes, shadows, anything that catches her eye.
+Dust motes, shadows, lights on the ceiling, anything that catches her eye.

-And she knows if one thing is different in this apartment.
-One little thing.
+She somehow seems to know if one thing is different in this apartment.
+One little thing that has changed from before.

-The other day I was looking for some checks I knew I’d ordered.
-I really only use them to pay rent, thus I forgot where I put them.
+The other day, I was looking for some bank checks I knew I’d ordered.
+I really only use them to pay rent, so I forgot where I put them.

-Ivy was not in the room and the cupboard is high off the ground.
+Ivy was not in the room, and the cupboard was high up off the floor.
+She couldn’t see them from where she was.

-But wouldn’t you know I was sitting here in my chair on this computer less than an hour later and here came Ivy into the room with one of those baggies in her mouth.
+But I was sitting here in my chair on this computer less than an hour later.
+And here came Ivy with one of those little clear baggies in her mouth.

 She will leave it there awhile and then retrieve it and take it somewhere else.
-Well, I got up and threw it away, as well as the others I forgot to toss.
-She doesn’t need small plastic baggies.
+I got up and threw it away, along with the others I’d forgotten to toss.
+Ivy doesn’t need small plastic baggies.

-I just can’t for the life of me figure out how she knows one little thing is different.
-That one thing has been moved.
+I just can’t for the life of me figure out how Ivy knows when one little thing is different.
+That one thing has been moved or changed in here.

 Right now she’s watching the slant of the sun across the floor.
 Yeah, she’s quite easily entertained.

-This weather is crazy.
-Last week it was really hot and tonight it’s supposed to freeze.
+This weather is weird.
+Last week it was really hot, and tonight it’s supposed to freeze.
 I had to get up in the middle of the night and turn the heater on.

 And yet I have not seen one tree with leaves turning.
-I thought the leaves started turning first and then it got cold.
+I thought the leaves started turning first, and then it got cold.
+Isn’t that how it’s supposed to work?

 Where is our fall weather?
-I love fall and I miss it.
 I hate going from hot to cold in one fell swoop.
-I hope this is just an aberration and we will have our fall weather yet.
+Maybe this is just an aberration, and we will have our fall weather yet.

-Charlie doesn’t acclimate well anymore to the changing of weather.
-It’s harder on him.
+Charlie doesn’t acclimate well to the changing weather.
+It’s harder on him due to his respiratory problem and arthritis.

 One exercise is where I sit in my rolling desk chair and raise him up by holding his two front feet.
-I then roll backwards so that he is forced to use his muscles in his back legs to walk.
-We then reverse and I roll forward, forcing him to walk backwards.
+I then roll backward so that Charlie is forced to use his back legs to walk.
+We then reverse, and I roll forward, forcing him to walk backward.

-He can walk backwards better than forwards because the muscles he uses to go backwards are different from the ones to walk forward.
-And his biggest deficit is in the muscles that move him forward.
+He can walk backward better than forward because the muscles he uses to go backward are different from the ones he uses to walk forward.
+His biggest physical deficit is in the muscles that move him forward.

 This is the kind of thing they do at land therapy.
-They isolate which muscles are declining and work on them to strengthen his legs in order for him to walk.
-He tends to drag his back right leg.
-They work on that at land therapy as well.
+They isolate the muscles that are declining and work on them to strengthen his legs so he can walk.
+He tends to drag his right back leg.
+So they work on that at land therapy as well.

 It is amazing all that they do.
 And interesting to watch other dogs going through their own specialized rehab.
 I like to watch the dogs in the big rectangular water chamber.
-They fill the water about halfway up the size of the dog, then turn on the treadmill so that the dog must walk.
+They fill the water about halfway up the dog’s size, then turn on the treadmill so the dog must walk.

-Sometimes she runs across a problem she wasn’t expecting and can’t leave in the middle of fixing it.
+Sometimes she has deliveries, plumbers, or someone coming to the flip house, so she can’t leave.
+And sometimes she runs across a problem she wasn’t expecting and can’t leave in the middle of fixing it.

-I never envisioned my probably 110 pound daughter at the age of 44 (45 next month) scraping popcorn ceilings or tearing down walls.
-But that’s what she’s taught herself to do and I admire her for just jumping in and teaching herself the ins and out of the structure of a house.
+I never envisioned my older daughter scraping popcorn ceilings or tearing down walls.
+But that’s what she’s taught herself to do, and I admire her for just jumping in and doing it.
+She’s taught herself the ins and outs of a house’s structure.

 Sometimes she makes videos showing what she does and how to fix a particular problem.
-She could give a man working in construction or an architect or designer a run for their money.
-She strips a house and then goes in and remodels it.
-She is also a realtor.
+How she strips a house and then goes in and remodels it.

 So whether it’s daughter or daughters today, we shall have a fun lunch and catch up on the last two weeks.
 That’s our usual meet, every two weeks on Friday.

 Then I plan on a quiet weekend.
-I’m on the third year of watching Breaking Bad on Netflix.
+I’m in the third season of watching Breaking Bad on Netflix.
 And it’s such a great show.
 It would not have been a show I’d have thought I’d like.
-But the acting is so superb.
+But the acting is superb, and the characters are so interesting.

 Last night I watched the episode with the fly in the meth lab.
 That was a funny one.

-There seems to be a never ending supply of series and movies for me to watch on Netflix.
-I don’t miss cable TV at all.
+There seems to be a never-ending supply of series and movies for me to watch on Netflix.
+I don’t miss having cable TV at all.

 12 Comments